The Best Fall Drink Pumpkin Hot Chocolate

 What to Serve with The Best Pumpkin Hot Chocolate

 This drink loves a cozy fall pairing.
-A few favorites
+Naturally, a few favorites stand out:

 Warm baked goods